wp-plugins/add-meta-tags/readme.txt

 *Add-Meta-Tags* (<abbr title="Add-Meta-Tags Wordpress plugin">AMT</abbr>) adds metadata to your content, including the basic *description* and *keywords* meta tags, [Opengraph](http://ogp.me "Opengraph specification"), [Schema.org](http://schema.org/ "Schema.org Specification"), [Twitter Cards](https://dev.twitter.com/docs/cards "Twitter Cards Specification") and [Dublin Core](http://dublincore.org "Dublin Core Metadata Initiative") metadata.
 It is actively maintained since 2006 (historical [Add-Meta-Tags home](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official historical Add-Meta-Tags Homepage")).

+*Add-Meta-Tags* is one of the personal software projects of George Notaras.
+It is developed in his free time and provided to you as Free software.
+Although the development is not donation driven, donations in the form of appreciation of the effort and overall hard work are much appreciated.

 = Goals =

 The goals of the Add-Meta-Tags plugin are:

+- be a free, yet high quality, metadata extension for the WordPress publishing platform.
-- provide efficient, out-of-the-box search engine optimization (*SEO*) on a web site powered by WordPress.
+- provide efficient, out-of-the-box search engine optimization (*SEO*).
-- be customizable, yet simple and easy to use and configure with minimal or no support.
+- be customizable, yet simple and easy to use and configure, with minimal or no support.
 - be as lightweight as possible.
 - support advanced customization through the WordPress filter/action system (for developers and advanced users).